 The support programs currently available are listed below.

 The Energy Partnerships Program (EPP) is currently being developed by the IESO and will be available to Indigenous communities, community co-operatives, municipalities and public sector entities.
 The program will improve and consolidate the Aboriginal Renewable Energy Fund, the Community Energy Partnerships Program (CEPP), the Municipal and Public Sector Energy Partnerships Program (MPSEPP), and the Aboriginal Transmission Fund (ATF).

 Information on the program can be found on the Aboriginal Energy Partnership Program website.

 The Aboriginal Community Energy Plan (ACEP) can assist communities to identify and act upon their local conservation and renewable energy development opportunities.
 More information on this program can be found at aboriginalenergy.ca/aboriginal-community-energy-plans.

 Aboriginal Loan Guarantee

-The Aboriginal Loan Guarantee Program, run by the Ontario Financing Authority, supports Aboriginal participation in new renewable green energy infrastructure such as wind, solar and hydroelectric.
+The Aboriginal Loan Guarantee Program, run by the Ontario Financing Authority on behalf of the Province, supports Aboriginal participation in new renewable green energy infrastructure such as wind, solar and hydroelectric.
 By participating in renewable energy projects, First Nation and Métis communities can benefit from jobs and training as projects are developed and from dividends once projects come into service.
 The program includes both energy generation and electricity transmission projects.